Iran seizes foreign tanker, U.S. vows to protect vital Gulf waterway

 Iran denies involvement but has threatened to respond robustly to U.S. sanctions that have followed President Donald Trump’s abandonment of a 2015 treaty in which Iran agreed to restrict nuclear work in return for the lifting of sanctions.

+President Hassan Rouhani urged Europe to step up its efforts to salvage the pact in a phone call with French counterpart Emanuel Macron.
+Russia, another party to the pact, also said Europe should be clearer in its position on the agreement.,

-The Islamic Republic says it will continue to reduce compliance with the accord until it is allowed to resume normal oil sales, and has demanded European parties to the nuclear deal rein in the United States.
+Tehran says it will continue to reduce compliance with the accord until it is allowed to resume normal oil sales, and has demanded European parties to the deal rein in the United States.

-Washington, however, says it wants to increase pressure on Iran to renegotiate the accord, discuss its missile program and modify its behaviour in the Gulf, where the United States is allied to several Arab states opposed to Iran.
+Washington, however, says it wants to increase pressure on Iran to renegotiate the accord, discuss its ballistic missile program and modify its behaviour in the Gulf, where the United States is allied to several Arab states opposed to Iran.

+Iran’s clerical rulers have ruled out renegotiating the nuclear deal or holding talks on its missile program, which it says is purely defensive.

-U.S. Central Command chief General Kenneth McKenzie said the United States was talking to several countries about ensuring freedom of navigation in the Gulf.
+U.S. Central Command chief General Kenneth McKenzie meanwhile said Washington was talking to several countries about ensuring freedom of navigation in the Gulf.
 He was speaking in Riyadh at a news conference with General Prince Fahd bin Turki, commander of the Saudi-led coalition fighting the Iran-aligned Houthis in Yemen.

-The United States has beefed up its military presence and is asking allies to help protect the strategic waters off Iran and Yemen.
+Washington has beefed up its military presence and is asking allies to help protect the strategic waters off Iran and Yemen.
 The U.S. Fifth Fleet, based in Bahrain, says Gulf Arab states have stepped up patrols.

+Revolutionary Guards commander-in-chief Hossein Salami said Iran had adopted a defensive strategy but warned that “if our enemies make any mistakes....our strategy can become an offensive one, “ Iranian media reported.

-Britain meanwhile urged Iran to ease tensions in the Gulf on Thursday and Defence Secretary Penny Mordaunt told a defence conference Britain had “always, and we will continue, to protect shipping and the free flow of goods in that area”.
+Britain urged Iran to ease tensions in the Gulf on Thursday and Defence Secretary Penny Mordaunt told a defence conference Britain would continue to protect shipping and the free flow of goods in that area.

-Iran accused Britain of piracy and warned of repercussions after British Royal Marines seized an Iranian tanker off the coast of Gibraltar earlier this month, on suspicion it was shipping oil to Iran’s ally Syria in breach of EU sanctions on that country.
+Iran accused Britain of piracy and warned of repercussions after Royal Marines seized an Iranian tanker off Gibraltar on July 4 on suspicion it was shipping oil to Iran’s ally Syria, in breach of EU sanctions on that country.

-Writing by Michael Georgy; Editing by Jon Boyle and Angus MacSwan
+Additional reporting by Tuqa Khalid in Dubai, Jonathan Saul in London; Writing by Michael Georgy; Editing by Jon Boyle and Angus MacSwan